ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r-in-jupyter-lab.md

         libxml2 \
         libxml2-dev

 We're installing some packages via apt.
-These are dependencies of some of the R packages we want.
+These are dependencies for some of the R packages we want.

 Seem safe enough